abora101/Integral-Sum-Diameter-Solver/README.md

 The main.cpp file is the actual solver.
+Solved for the integral sum-diameter of path graphs with a sufficient number of vertices theoretically, used above program to verify result for small n.

 The code works by building up the set L by inserting elements in increasing order of magnitude, and stopping a search prematurely if |T \setminus M| exceeds its maximum value, or if cycles are formed in the graph.
 Checking for these possibilities is able to substantially improve the runtime beyond the O(2^n) of previous bitset approaches (see "slow" code in development) central to past computational approaches.